 The National Cued Speech Association supports effective communication, language development and literacy in individuals, families and children alike through the use of Cued Speech.

 Collects and provides information related to children and youth (ages 0-21) who are deaf-blind.
-DB-LINK also connects consumers of deaf-blind information to sources of information about deaf blindness, assistive technology, and deaf-blind people.
-DB-LINK is a collaborative effort involving the Helen Keller National Center, Perkins School for the Blind, and Teaching Research.
+The center connects consumers of deaf-blind information to sources of information about deaf blindness, assistive technology, and deaf-blind people.
+NCDB is a collaborative effort involving the Helen Keller National Center, Perkins School for the Blind, and Teaching Research.

 A federally funded part of the National Institute of Health dedicated to research in hearing and communication disorders.
 Website contains web links to current research information about hearing loss.

-Center provides information and referral for parents and educators of deafness-related topics and Signing Exact English (SEE).
-Provides evaluation of sign skills, workshops, and consulting services related to communication in general and SEE in particular.
+Center provides information and referral for parents and educators of deafness-related topics and Signing Exact English (SEE) and also provides evaluation of sign skills, workshops, and consulting services.